US TikTok Ban: The States and Creators facing the Biggest Losses

 Estimated Earnings Per Post: $5,014.76

 Zach King is one of the most recognizable creators in the world, known for his viral magic and visual effects videos.
 He successfully made the leap from Vine to TikTok, proving his adaptability during major platform shifts.
-While he earns over $5,000 per post on TikTok, Zach also maintains strong followings on Instagram and YouTube.
+While he earns over $5,000 per post on TikTok, Zach also maintains a strong following on Instagram and YouTube.
 He’s likely better positioned than most to weather a ban—but TikTok’s reach still plays a significant role in his visibility and brand value.

 #4 Addison Rae (Louisiana)